dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

   case (id, degree) => degree == 0
 }

-lonely.collect.foreach(println(_))
+lonely.foreach(println(_))
 ```

 ## Exercise 2: Using GraphX To Analyze a Real Graph
+<a name="football_exercise"></a>

-Now that you have learned about the GraphX API and played around with a toy graph, it's time to look at graph representing real-world data.
+Now that you have learned about the GraphX API and played around with a toy graph, it's time to look at a graph representing real-world data.
 Many real-world graphs are very large and can be hard to analyze on a single machine - thus the creation of distributed graph analytics frameworks.
 But often when analyzing real data, we are interested in looking closely at some small portion of the data.
 When our data is a graph, this means that we are interested in looking closely at a subgraph which is itself another graph, and so we can use the same system to perform both types of analysis.